macformula/racecar/docs/docs/firmware/dev-setup.md

     1. We will use Chocolatey to install most dependencies.
 Go to <https://chocolatey.org/install#individual> and follow the instructions under "Install Chocolatey for Individual Use".

-        Open a Command Prompt __as administrator__ and run
+    2. Open a Command Prompt __as administrator__ and run

         ```text
         choco upgrade git msys2 make cmake -y
         ```

-    2. Install the newest version of Python from <https://www.python.org/downloads/>.
+    3. Install the newest version of Python from <https://www.python.org/downloads/>.
 When installing, ensure `Add python.exe to PATH` is checked.

-    3. Open an MSYS2 terminal by searching `msys2` in the Start Menu :material-microsoft-windows:.
-Install the GNU toolchain with
+    4. Open the MSYS2 directory by searching `msys2` in the Start Menu :material-microsoft-windows: and choosing "Open file location."
+Run `msys2.exe` to open a terminal and install the GNU toolchain with

         ```bash
+        pacman -Syuu
-        pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain
+        pacman -S mingw-w64-x86_64-toolchain
         ```

         Press ++enter++ when prompted to "Enter a selection."

-        Add the MSYS2 ucrt64 binary directory to your PATH.
-You can find this path by searching `msys2` in the Start menu, clicking "Open File Location" then following `ucrt64/bin`.
+        Add the MSYS2 mingw64 binary and library directories to your PATH.
+These paths will be of the form

+        ```text
+        C:\path-to-msys2\mingw64\bin
+        C:\path-to-msys2\mingw64\lib
+        ```

-    4. Install the Arm GNU Toolchain from <https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads>.
+    5. Install the Arm GNU Toolchain from <https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads>.

         1. Download the `.exe` installer under "Windows hosted cross toolchains -> AArch32 bare-metal target (arm-none-eabi)".
         2. Run the installer.
         3. After the installer finishes, check `Add path to environment variable.`